jaguardado123/3326-lab-14/README.md

 For this assignment you will practice working with **pass-by-copy** and **pass-by-reference** parameters.

-Create the following **3 functions** and call them inside the main() function.
+Create the following **3 void functions** and call them inside the main() function.
 See if which elements got updated to determine if they were passed-by-copy or passed-by-reference.

+Remember to make the functions **static**.

 - `incrementVar( x )` method should have a single integer parameter and increment it by 1.
 - `incrementArr( []x )` method should have a single integer array parameter and incrment all values by 1.